comododragon/lina/README.md

 ## Versions

+This repository refers to a variant of Lina known as Mark 1.

 There are two versions of Lina in this repository:

 * The Lina version used in the FPT-2019 paper does not implement the most recent fine tuning and also the resource estimation part.
 To use this version of the tool, please refer to commit d85c4a4 (https://github.com/comododragon/lina/tree/d85c4a49019027a41970b5e11aa14558951efe35) or run: